AMReX-Astro/Microphysics/networks/aprox19/README.md

  wrate=rectot+rpdtot-redtot-rpctot

-So if electron capure domiantes wrate is positive
+So if electron capture dominates wrate is positive

 The inference is that it is a positive term that is subtracted from Ye